-How to delete a Git branch locally
+How to delete a local Git branch

 git branch --delete <branchname>

-command to delete the local branch
+Steps to delete a local Git branch

-4. Run the git branch -a command to verify the local Git branch is deleted
+4. Run the git branch -a command to verify the local Git branch is deleted.

 Git Error: Cannot delete branch

 One rule of local Git branch deletion is that you cannot delete a branch that is currently checked out.
-Otherwise, you run into the ‘cannot delete branch’ error as you can see in the example below:

-[email protected] /c/local/branch (main)
+git@DELETE /c/local/branch (main)

 $ git branch -a